DS-100/fa22/syllabus.md

 <br>

 ### Lecture
-There are 4 live lectures per week.
-Lectures will be entirely on Zoom.
+There are 2 live lectures per week.
+Lectures will be in Wheeler 150.
 All lecture recordings will also be published within 24 hours of the live recording.

 <!--